 - Tele-op: Final 2 minutes of the match when the 1-2 students are driving the robot

-- Test your robot design & programming: does it do what you want?
+- Test your robot design and programming.
+Does it do what you want?
 If not, re-design and re-build.

 - Journal everything in your Engineering Notebook on a regular basis with different team members